Sauromatum diversifolium PBR 190

 Description

-Price per 1x young Sauromatum diversifolium PBR190 tuber.
-These are between 0.5cm – 1cm in size.
-The young tuber needs one more year to reach flowering size.
+Price per 1x Sauromatum diversifolium PBR190 tuber – at the size we are offering, this should be flowering sized.
 Please note – this is a dwarf species.
 It makes a small plant, and naturally small tubers.
 A tuber the size of a small marble is flowering sized.

 The genus Sauromatum contains a few botanical gems that are rarely seen outside of large botanical institutions.
 Sauroatum diversifolium is one of these.
 The inflorescence is one of the most startling and beautiful within the genus.